thefLink/Hunt-Sleeping-Beacons/Readme.md

 -p / --pid {PID}

---dotnet | Set to also include dotnet processes. ( Prone to false positivies ) --stackspoofing | Enables a check to detect stackspoofing --commandline | Enables output of cmdline for suspicious processes -h / --help | Prints this message?
+--dotnet | Set to also include dotnet processes. ( Prone to false positivies ) --commandline | Enables output of cmdline for suspicious processes -h / --help | Prints this message?
 ```